Kanrei

 (管領, Kanrei) or, more rarely, kanryō, was a high political post in feudal Japan; it is usually translated as shōgun's deputy.
 After 1349, there were actually two Kanrei, the Kyoto Kanrei and the Kantō Kanrei.

-Originally, from 1219 until 1333, the post was synonymous with the Rokuhara Tandai, and was based in Kyoto.
+But originally from 1219 until 1333, the post was synonymous with the Rokuhara Tandai, and was based in Kyoto.
 The Hōjō clan monopolized this post, and there were during this period two Deputies – a southern chief, and a northern chief.
 From 1336 to 1367, the Deputy was called Shitsuji (執事).
 The first to hold this title was Kō no Moronao.